CivilHub/CivilHub/README.md

 ----------
 CivilHub is a free and open-source platform written in Python & Django for the purpose of collaboration in local civic communities.

-Our biggest dream is to build a tool that can helps us in collaboration and communication in the places we live in.
+Our biggest dream is to build a tool that can helps us collaborate and communicate in the places we live in.
 In our opinion, citizens need a platform that will help them bring democracy and civil power onto a next level.

 We believe that together we can create amazing things in our cities.
 Brief: https://civilhub.org/brief/